zampp-project/xampp4/README.md

 ## Main Package Download

-Download the main package from the release assets:
+Download the main package from the **GitHub Releases release assets**.

+Do not download the repository source ZIP for installation.

 ``` text
 xampp-modernized-4.0.1-windows.zip